-- (a) in the name of the First Nation; - (b) opened in a financial institution; and - (c) authorized by the senior manager or the senior financial officer. - (2) The First Nation must establish the following accounts in a financial institution: - (a) a general account for money from any sources other than those described in paragraphs (b) to (d); - (b) a trust account if the First Nation has money held in trust; - (c) a land and resources account for money from revenues from the First Nation's lands; and - (d) a tangible capital asset reserve account for money set aside for purposes of section 87.
+- (a) in the name of the First Nation; - (b) opened in a financial institution; and - (c) authorized by the Band Manager or the Chief Financial Officer. - (2) The First Nation must establish the following accounts in a financial institution:

+(a) a general account for money from any sources other than those described in paragraphs(b) to (d);

+(b) a trust account if the First Nation has money held in trust;

+(c) a land and resources account for money from revenues from the First Nation's lands; and

+(d) a tangible capital asset reserve account for money set aside for purposes of section 87.